tamublockchain/tamublockchain.github.io/program.md

 </ul>

 <ul>
-<b>Bio.</b> Tal Rabin is a computer scientist and Professor of Computer and Information Science at the University of Pennsylvania.
-She was previously the head of Research at the Algorand Foundation and the head of the cryptography research group at IBM's Thomas J. Watson Research Center.
+<b>Bio.</b> Tal Rabin is a Rachleff Family Professor of Computer Science at the University of Pennsylvania.
+Prior to joining UPenn she has been the head of research and Algorand Foundation and prior to that she had been at IBM Research for 23 years as a Distinguished Research Staff Member and the manager of the Cryptographic Research Group.
+She received her PhD from the Hebrew University in 1995.

+Tal’s research focuses on cryptography and, more specifically, on secure multiparty computation, threshold cryptography, and proactive security and recently adapting these technologies to the blockchain environment.
+Her works have been instrumental in forming these areas.
+She has served as the Program and General Chair of the leading cryptography conferences and as an editor of the Journal of Cryptology.
+She has initiated and organizes the Women in Theory Workshop, a biennial event for graduate students in Theory of Computer Science.
+Tal currently serves as the chair of the ACM SIGACT Executive Board.

+Tal is an ACM Fellow, an IACR (International Association of Cryptologic Research) Fellow and member of the American Academy of Arts and Sciences.
+Tal’s work won the 30-year test of time award at STOC.
+She is the 2019 recipient of the RSA Award for Excellence in the Field of Mathematics.
+She was named by Forbes in 2018 as one of the Top 50 Women in Tech in the world.
+In 2014 Tal won the Anita Borg Women of Vision Award winner for Innovation and was ranked by Business Insider as the #4 on the 22 Most Powerful Women Engineers.
 </ul>